adamkpickering/dotfiles/README.md

 Then, execute

-    ansible-playbook -U https://github.com/adamkpickering/dotfiles.git setup.yml
+    ansible-pull -U https://github.com/adamkpickering/dotfiles.git setup.yml --e "username=[your username]"

+Where [your username] is the name of your local user account (i.e. if my home directory is /home/adam my username is "adam").
 Ansible will do the rest for you.

 [1]: http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html